zackstout/beatles-songwriting/README.md

 ### (1) The Diatonic Major Descent (8-7-6-5)

-- A Whiter shade of pale, Procol Harum
+- 🎵 A Whiter shade of pale, Procol Harum
 - no woman, no cry; Air on a G String
 - 🎵 Her Majesty: Descending Elaboration of Static Harmony, simplest example, unchanging chord.
 - 🎵 For no one, "Your day breaks..."

 #### 'Inversions': implied chordsfor the '8-7-6-5' descent

+- 🎵 All you need is love
+- 🎵 Real Love
 - Ex: B/G# is really just G#m7.
 - **In general, the I6 and vi7 are inversions of each other.**
 - First inversion: third in bass